SeascapeScience/SeascapeScience.github.io/_posts/2024-02-16-climate-surprises.md

 This turned out to be prescient, as just a month later, in early January of this year, we had a climate disaster in Maine where this process played out, causing major damage along the coast of Maine.

 The other type of surprises, closed surprises, it a bit like the “unknown unknowns”.
 We discussed a few possibilities:
- - New harmful algal or bacterial species affecting human health (e.g. HABs, Vibrio)
+ - New harmful algal or bacterial species affecting human health (e.g. Karenia, Pseudo-nitzschia, Vibrio)
  - Pathogens affecting fisheries directly, such as epizootic shell disease in lobsters
  - Extreme precipitation events